Roybie/uitest/README.md

 To run `npm start` then direct browser to localhost:3000

+### Admin functions
+Clicking the settings cog, opens a basic test admin panel.

+Clicking 'Add User' adds a user.

+To remove user, type the name (case-sensitive) in the remove user text box and hit enter.

+To add messages type the number of messages in the add messages text box and hit enter.

 ### Design decisions
 To keep it simple and quick to get up and running I decided to go with node.js/express.